 The Eaton Center is a wonderful space and the Michael Snow geese installation at the south end cheers me up every time I walk into the mall.

-The Christmas Display Windows At the Hudson Bay Store on Queen:
+The Display Windows At the Queen Hudson Bay Store:

-Next up was quick visit across the street to the Hudson Bay store’s Christmas window displays.
-Back in the day both the Yonge and Queen Street sides of the store would have displays but given the renovations going on at the corner, only five windows on the Queen Street side were decorated with whimsical reenactments.
+Next up was a quick visit across the street to the Hudson Bay store’s Christmas window displays.
+A few years ago, both the Yonge and Queen Street sides of the store would have displays but given the renovations going on at the corner, only five windows on the Queen Street side were decorated with whimsical reenactments.
 Here are a few of the scenes that caught my eye –

 Before I headed for City Hall I cycled up Yonge Street to Dundas Square on the south-east corner.
 It wasn’t quite dark enough but this is what I found –